 How to Rename App Folders in Windows 11 Start Menu

-Is your Windows 11 Start menu feeling cluttered?
-You can now organize your favorite apps into folders and give them custom names.
-This makes it much easier to find exactly what you need.
+Is your Windows 11 Start menu feeling messy?
+You can now group your apps into folders and give them custom names.
+This makes it much easier to find the tools you use every day.

 You must be using Windows 11 Build 22579 or newer to see these options.
 If you are not in the Insider Preview program, you will need to wait for a future public update.